blkluv/trends/README.md

 npm install
 npm run dev
 ```
-app will be live on localhost:5173.
+App will be live on localhost:5173.